 The source told ARA the airstrikes caused “great damage” and killed and injured a number of Hezbollah fighters.
 The injured were scrambled to hospitals in nearby towns, the report said.

 The reported airstrikes come exactly a week after the official website of the Syrian government Sana accused Israel of carrying out bombing raids near Damascus.

 Hezbollah has thousands of fighters in Syria, providing military aid to Assad regime and Iranian forces.

 In April, Prime Minister Benjamin Netanyahu confirmed that Israel had carried out dozens of strikes against Hezbollah to prevent the group from obtaining advanced weapons — a rare Israeli admission.

 Israel has vowed to prevent Hezbollah from obtaining “game-changing” arms — in particular advanced anti-aircraft systems and chemical weapons.

-Posted by Ian Greenhalgh on December 7, 2016, With 1455 Reads Filed under World.
+Posted by Ian Greenhalgh on December 7, 2016, With 1486 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.